 Deciding whether to let a property fully furnished or unfurnished is a decision landlords should base not only on their personal circumstances but on the demand from tenants, to ensure minimal void periods.

-“There is no right or wrong answer” comments Ben Peel, Lettings Manager at Romans Reading, “and the type of property and location often determine whether it’s best to provide furnishings or not.
+“There is no right or wrong answer” comments Richard Chambers, Lettings Manager at Romans Reading, “and the type of property and location often determine whether it’s best to provide furnishings or not.

 “In my experience of the Reading marketplace specifically, most of the apartments we let on behalf of landlords are furnished, compared to approximately half of the larger houses.
 This is mainly due to the tenant demand; apartments are often rented by young professionals who don’t own furniture and are looking for a modern home, whereas larger homes are rented by families who have accumulated their own furniture over the years and prefer to put their own mark on the property.

 “These are, of course, very general assumptions and it’s important to seek advice from an experienced local letting agent before you make a decision on whether to furnish your rental property or not, as tenant types can vary dramatically from one town to the next.
 For example, in towns such as Camberley, Fleet, Maidenhead and Wokingham a majority of the properties currently available to let with Romans are unfurnished, whereas in Reading around 70% all of the properties to let are furnished, with some landlords offering an option of furnished or unfurnished.”

 Often landlords make the decision to furnish their rental property based on their personal circumstances.
 If, for example, you’ve inherited a property and you decide to let it out you may find it’s already furnished, or if you’re moving away for a while and you want to let out your home it’s often easier to leave the furnishings in place.

 What constitutes a furnished property?